 For example give consideration to wearing a less breathable shoe If your choice is to run in cold, rainy or winter conditions.

-Lightweight, nylon and synthetic leather and at times pigskin leather are very well known and appreciated for their long lasting durability.
-Naturally a good consideration would be for a running shoe which offers a combination of these materials.
+Lightweight, nylon and synthetic leather and at times pigskin leather are very well known and appreciated for their long-lasting durability.
+Naturally, a good consideration would be for a running shoe which offers a combination of these materials.

 Consider and bear in mind seams are common in shoes with breathable windows and seams can irritate, rub and cause blistering.
-Give consideration to shoe brands that have reduced the amount of seams in the shoe upper.
+Give consideration to shoe brands that have reduced the number of seams in the shoe upper.

 Thoughtful consideration is given to good support, stability and motion control when evaluating and choosing your running shoes.

-When buying a running shoe we considered that you should purchase a shoe which avoids bringing on problems with heel spur and plantar fasciitis problems.
+When buying a running shoe we considered that you should purchase a shoe which avoids bringing on problems with a heel spur and plantar fasciitis problems.

 Criteria for motion control shoes is that they typically have a very firm midsole, and can help prevent overpronation through strong support.
 Look for and evaluate if the shoe has a firm medial post combined with a firm lateral post, this will securely hold your foot from heel to toe, a benefit for heel spur problems.